richardjonesnz/moodle-mod_simplelesson/README.md

 6. Implements a Page Management console allowing easy setup of pages and questions
 7. Designed for Moodle 4.0

 It is designed primarily as a formative assessment tool but can be used as a simple type of quiz.

+For further information and screenshots, please see the documentation files.

 Richard Jones
 richardnz@outlook.com